LovelyBuggies/LovelyBuggies.github.io/notes-src/content/docs/rl/marl/introduction-2-decpomdp/index.md

+[^1]: This introduction is **heavily** based on (Amato et al. 2013).

+[^2]: The definition of the value function is pretty flexible, which can be based on various aspects, such as the value of a state, a belief state, an observation, a state history, an observation history, an action (single-step policy), a policy (action history), observation-action history, and their combinations.

+[^3]: Policy can also be represented by other forms, like approximating functions (Sutton and Barto 2018), neural networks, diffusion models (Chi et al. 2024), etc.

 <div id="ref-DecPOMDPsurvey" class="csl-entry">

 Amato, Christopher, Girish Chowdhary, Alborz Geramifard, N. Kemal Üre, and Mykel J. Kochenderfer.
 2013.
 “Decentralized Control of Partially Observable Markov Decision Processes.”
 In *52nd IEEE Conference on Decision and Control*, 2398–2405. <https://doi.org/10.1109/CDC.2013.6760239>.